hpbyte/Myanmar_Number_to_Words/README.md

 # Myanmar Number to Words

-- Basically, this is a simple python script for converting Myanmar numbers into Myanmar spoken words
-- It is expected to be able to detect and convert the following types:
+Basically, this is a simple python script for converting Myanmar numbers into Myanmar spoken words It is expected to be able to detect and convert the following types:
-  - Dates
+  - Dates (DD-MM-YYYY or DD/MM/YYYY)
-  - Time
+  - Time (H:mm)
   - Digit Number
   - Decimal Number
   - Range